GOP leader to conservatives: You're with Pelosi or Trump

 Washington (CNN)House GOP leaders, trying to shore up support for their health care bill, are giving conservatives a stark message: Are you with Nancy Pelosi or are you with President Donald Trump?

 The No. 3 House Republican, Rep. Steve Scalise put up a slide at Wednesday morning's closed door Republican conference meeting that had a split screen, according to sources who attended the session.
-One slide had a picture of Pelosi, the Democratic leader in the House and former speaker, with a quote saying the Republican health care bill couldn't be any worse.
+One slide had a picture of Pelosi, the House Democratic leader and former speaker, with a quote saying the Republican health care bill couldn't be any worse.
 On the other side was a picture of Trump with a quote saying he was proud to back the leadership's legislation.

 Scalise referenced the picture, and according to these sources in the room, posed the question to members unhappy the bill doesn't go far enough to reverse Obamacare: whose side are you on?